shawngraham/5706-source/content/docs/tasks/digital-basics.md

 + Getting Anaconda set up

-+ Scraping with R
++ Grabbing Data from the Web with R (and a quick primer on Excel, too)

-+ Scraping with Trafilatura

 + APIs with Python